Arjuna: Wayang story

-Arjuna has a smart and clever nature, is quiet, conscientious, polite, brave and likes to protect the weak.
+Arjuna is depict as a smart and clever nature, is quiet, conscientious, polite, brave and protect the weak.
 He leads the Madukara Duchy, within the territory of the state of Amarta.
-For the older generation of Java, he was the embodiment of a whole man.
-Very different from Yudhisthira, he really enjoyed life in the world.
-His love adventures always amaze the Javanese, but he is different from Don Juan who always chases women.
-It is said that Arjuna was so refined and handsome that princesses, as well as the ladies-in-waiting, would immediately offer themselves.
-They are the ones who get the honor, not Arjuna.
-He is very different from Wrekudara.
-He displayed a graceful body and a gentleness that was appreciated by the Javanese of all generations.
+For older generations of Java, he has been regerded as an embodiment of an ideal man.
+Very different from Yudhisthira, he characterized as someone who enjoyed worldly life.
+His romantic adventures is a recurring theme in the Javanese storytelling, though he is distinguished from figures like Don Juan who always pursue women.
+According to tradition, Arjuna was so refined and handsome that princesses, as well as the ladies-in-waiting, would immediately offer themselves, rather than the other way around.
+He is a contrast from Wrekudara.
+Arjuna's displayed a graceful body and a gentleness that was appreciated by the Javanese audiences across generations.

 Arjuna also has other powerful heirlooms, among others: The Kiai Kalanadah Keris was given to Gatotkaca when he married Dewi Gowa (Arjuna's son), Sangkali Arrow (from Resi Drona), Candranila Arrow, Sirsha Arrow, Sarotama Kiai Arrow, Pasupati Arrow (from Batara Guru), Panah Naracabala, Arrow Ardhadhedhali, Keris Kiai Baruna, Keris Pulanggeni (given to Abhimanyu), Terompet Dewanata, Cupu filled with Jayengkaton oil (given by Bagawan Wilawuk from Pringcendani hermitage) and Ciptawilaha Horse with Kiai Pamuk's whip.
 Arjuna also has clothes that symbolize greatness, namely Kampuh or Limarsawo Cloth, Limarkatanggi Belt, Minangkara Gelung, Candrakanta Necklace and Mustika Ampal Ring (formerly belonging to King Ekalaya, the king of the Paranggelung state).